yzyzsun/CP-next/README.md

 To start a local server for PLGround, please specify the tag `plground`:

 ```
-docker run -it yzyzsun/cp-next:plground -p 3000:3000
+docker run -p 3000:3000 -it yzyzsun/cp-next:plground
 ```

-Then you can visit PLGround at <127.0.0.1:3000>  on your browser.
+Then you can visit PLGround at [127.0.0.1:3000](http://127.0.0.1:3000) on your browser.
 The website is preloaded with the code examples and applications mentioned in the paper:

 1. The main example: Region DSL;
 2. Extra demo of transformation: CSE;